SevenShepherd/SevenShepherd.github.io/_posts/2023-11-17-fear-of-the-lord.markdown

 > **The fear of the Lord is the beginning of wisdom**, and the knowledge of the Holy One is insight.

 Now you understand where that awe and reverence comes from.
 For Christians it's a healthy balance of love, reverence, respect and healthy fear.
-Imagine God sending an unidentified creature to swallow you, and you still can see why you should fear God in every sense of the word.
+Imagine God sending an unidentified creature to swallow you, and you still can't see why you should fear God in every sense of the word.
 Jonah was a good example of how we should be, minus the disobedience.

 <!-- > who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
 To him be honor and eternal dominion.
 Amen. -->